ACCESS-NRI/access-hive.org.au/docs/getting_started/index.md

     You will be prompted to enter your NCI password.
 If you did all of the above steps correctly, this should be the last time you need to do so.
   </li>
 </ol>
-Now you should be able to connect to <i>Gadi</i> simply by running from your local machine's terminal:
+Once you complete all the above steps, you should be able to connect to <i>Gadi</i> from your **local machine's terminal** simply by running:
 <pre><code>ssh gadi</code></pre>

 ### Change default project on Gadi
 It is recommended that you check what your default project on <i>Gadi</i> is set to.
-The default project should be set to the computational project you will most likely use to run simulations/forecasts and store data.
+The default project should be set to the computational project you will most likely use to run simulations/evaluations and store data.
 <br>
 You can check which is your default project by logging into <i>Gadi</i> and running:
 <pre><code>echo $PROJECT</code></pre>
 To change your default project on <i>Gadi</i>, you need to manually change the `PROJECT` field in the `~/.config/gadi-login.conf` file.
-Once this is done, exit from <i>Gadi</i> and log back in.
 <br>
-Alternatively, you can run the following command on <i>Gadi</i>:
+Alternatively, you can run the following command <b>on <i>Gadi</i>'s terminal</b>:
 <pre><code>sed "s/\(PROJECT \).*/\1&lt;new-default-project&gt;/" ~/.config/gadi-login.conf</code></pre>
-For these changes to take effect, you need to exit your session on <i>Gadi</i> and then log back in.
+Once this is done, exit from <i>Gadi</i> and log back in.
 <br>
 For example, if you want to change your default project to `tm70` on <i>Gadi</i>:
 <terminal-window>